Use this in Arrangement Calculator

 Duration

-Most successful workshops run between 1.5 and 2 hours.
-This gives enough time for a demonstration, hands-on work, and a relaxed finish without feeling rushed.
-Premium experiences can stretch to 2.5-3 hours, particularly if you include a seated lunch or afternoon tea, but two hours is the sweet spot for most formats.
+Most workshops that go well run 1.5 to 2 hours.
+That gives you time for a demo, the hands-on bit, and a relaxed finish without anyone feeling rushed.
+You can stretch a premium session to 2.5-3 hours if you build in a seated lunch or afternoon tea, but two hours suits most formats.

 Class Size

-The ideal group is 12-15 people.
-Below eight, the atmosphere suffers and the economics weaken.
-Above 20, individual attention becomes difficult without additional staff.
-Each attendee needs roughly two feet of table space (three feet is more comfortable), so your venue will dictate your maximum capacity.
+The group that works best is 12-15 people.
+Below eight, the room goes flat and the numbers stop adding up.
+Above 20, you cannot give everyone enough attention on your own.
+Each person needs about two feet of table space (three is more comfortable), so your room sets your ceiling.

-For groups over 12, have at least one assistant circulating the room.
-This person handles questions, helps anyone who falls behind, and keeps the session flowing while you focus on instruction.
+For groups over 12, have at least one assistant working the room.
+They field questions, help anyone falling behind, and keep things moving while you stay on the instruction.

 Venue Options

-Hotels and restaurants provide ready-made ambiance and can bundle the workshop with afternoon tea or a festive meal.
-Hotels like Boringdon Hall, Langley Castle, and Hotel Indigo Manchester all host florist-led wreath workshops.
-Some venues take a percentage of ticket revenue rather than charging a flat hire fee, so factor this into your pricing.
+Hotels and restaurants come with the atmosphere already built in, and you can bundle the workshop with afternoon tea or a festive meal.
+Hotels like Boringdon Hall, Langley Castle and Hotel Indigo Manchester all host florist-led wreath workshops.
+Some venues take a cut of ticket revenue rather than a flat hire fee, so price that in.

-Pubs are an increasingly popular option.
-Fuller's pubs run wreath workshops from as little as £19.99 per head across multiple UK venues, demonstrating how the partnership model works at scale.
+Pubs are getting more popular.
+Fuller's pubs run wreath workshops from as little as £19.99 a head across a number of UK venues, which shows how the partnership model scales.

-Corporate offices offer a different opportunity altogether.
-Mobile workshops where you travel to the client are in high demand for team-building events.
-Corporate bookings typically command higher per-head pricing and come in larger groups.
+Corporate offices are a different game.
+Mobile workshops, where you travel to the client, are in demand for team days.
+Corporate bookings usually pay more per head and come in bigger groups.

 Pricing

-Pricing varies enormously depending on your positioning and location.
-Here is a realistic breakdown of the UK market:
+What you charge swings a lot with your positioning and where you are.
+Here is a realistic read on the UK market:

-For corporate and private group bookings, pricing is typically per head with a minimum spend.
-Expect to charge £60-£70 per person with a minimum of £600-£800 per booking.
-Some providers offer tiered pricing: Botanique Workshop in London charges £67 per person for groups of 12-20, dropping to £61 per person for groups of 31-42.
+For corporate and private group bookings, you price per head with a minimum spend.
+Expect to charge £60-£70 a person with a minimum of £600-£800 per booking.
+Some providers do tiered rates: Botanique Workshop in London charges £67 a person for groups of 12-20, dropping to £61 a person for groups of 31-42.

-• Included food and drink (Prosecco and mince pies are standard; afternoon tea is premium)
+- Food and drink included (Prosecco and mince pies are standard; afternoon tea is the upgrade)

 Supplies and Costs